Los Angeles Chapter California Association of Marriage and Family Therapists

 • Work together to develop communication protocols, meeting agendas, and schedules.

-• Please provide feedback to the LA-CAMFT TOC Mentorship Committee during the mentoring relationship and at its close.
+• Provide feedback to the LA-CAMFT TOC Mentorship Committee during the mentoring relationship and at its close.

 Considerations for Mentee’s